Jack-A-Cooper/PyImg/README.md

 It is still currently in active development.

 ## Note
 PyImgScale is not finished at the moment.
 There are still a few bugs, code cleaning, and features to implement (image upscaling/downscaling are close to being implemented, but just have not gotten around it just yet!).
-Single file and batch conversions of files should
+Single file and batch conversions of files are working at the moment.

 ## Features
 - **Filesystem Navigation**: Browse through your file system within the app to locate images.
 Customizable with the ability to change the working directory at any time.
 Default is set to the directory where the script resides.